Union Internationale des Avocats: Protection of lawyers and human rights

 The UIA intervenes throughout the world in favour of lawyers who are imprisoned or persecuted for practising their profession.

 Since 1971, the UIA has benefited from its special consultative status in the United Nations and the European Council.
-Through the European Council, the UIA produced a policy recommendation concerning money laundering and the War on Terror.
+Through the European Council, the UIA produced a policy recommendation concerning money laundering and the war on terror.

 The UIA is represented in the three main offices of the United Nations (New York, Geneva, and Vienna), where the UIA organises a summit for international bar association presidents.
 These summits permit bar association presidents to further the work initiated by the UN in diverse domains of international law.

 Additionally, the UIA sits at the heart of the Consultative Councils of the International Criminal Tribunal for the former Yugoslavia.

-Finally, the UIA has followed the work of the preparatory commission of the International Criminal Court since its creation in 1998.
+Finally, the UIA has followed the work of the preparatory commission of the International Criminal Court at the time of its creation in 1998.
 The UIA also attends sessions of the Assembly of States Parties to the Statute of the Court.
 The UIA is a member of the executive council of the International Criminal Bar.